-Access Ncert Solution For Class 5 EVS Chapter 13
+Access NCERT Solutions for Class 5 EVS Chapter 13

 Q1.
 Check in your map.
 Which states would one pass through while travelling from Mumbai to Kashmir?